Prev page Next page Back to Blog

 To correct the balance and enrich the microbiome, pre-pro or postbiotics can be used.
 Simply put, prebiotics are fibers that act as food for our good bacteria, probiotics are good, living bacteria and postbiotics are substances produced by the good bacteria.
 By using skin care that contains biotics, you can in the long run build up your skin, increase the diversity of good bacteria and make it less sensitive.

-Many of Skinome's products contain either pre- or postbiotics.
-Recently , Probiotic Concentrate was also launched, which contains live lactic acid bacteria of the Lactobacillus reuteri variety.
-This product is developed to suit dry and sensitive skin.
+Many of Skinome's products contain either pre-, pro- or postbiotics.
+Probiotic Concentrate , which contains live lactic acid bacteria of the Lactobacillus reuteri variety, has been developed to suit dry and sensitive skin.

 Lactobacillus reuteri is the most well-studied probiotic bacterium in the world and has 224 clinical studies behind it and over 200 patents.
 Each bottle contains over 100 billion bacteria and in clinical studies we have been shown to increase the diversity of good bacteria on the skin and have a very positive effect on skin health.